COVID-19: travel health notice for all travellers

 Petty crime is prevalent.
-Ensure that your personal belongings, passports and other travel documents are secure at all times.
+Car theft and vehicle break-ins also occur.
+Ensure that your personal belongings, including passports and other travel documents, are secure at all times.

-Demonstrations occur and have the potential to suddenly turn violent.
+Demonstrations occur from time to time.
 Roadblocks and marches may occur on main roads at any time and with little or no notice.
-Avoid all demonstrations and large gatherings, follow the advice of local authorities and monitor local media.
+Even peaceful demonstrations can turn violent at any time.
+They can also lead to disruptions to traffic and public transportation.

 Buses connect all major towns and villages.
 There is a ferry service between Noumea and other islands.

 Safety standards for adventure activities, such as diving, may not be up to international standards.
 If engaging in adventure activities: